 Michael Woestehoff is the founder of The Washington Lobbyist, a website that began as a literal homage to hotel lobbies and their respective interior design.
-Today, the website now features video content from all over the United States based on the hospitality and travel industry and relate-able charity and social events.
-When this Arizona native is not in a hotel lobby, he also serves as the communications director for a Native American advocacy group in Washington.
+Today, the website now features content from all over the United States based on the hospitality and travel industry and various philanthropic events.
+When this Arizona native is not in a hotel lobby, he also serves as an operations manager of an innovative non-invasive cosmetic procedure called the “Oxylight Experience.”
 He holds his Masters in Public Relations & Corporate Communication from Georgetown University.
-He enjoys a simple Hendrick’s Gin Gibson with bleu cheese stuffed olives or a glass of Caymus Napa Valley Cabernet Sauvignon and the New York Times app.

 Hotel lobby culture is fascinating.
 This is where many first impressions are made.
 There is something fundamentally consequential when the hospitality of our hotels and restaurants are paired with the policy decisions that effect our world.
 Amazingly, this happens right here in Washington.
 Today, we are seeing a rejuvenation of service, philanthropy, attention to detail and an overall attitude shift from a cookie-cutter political stump to becoming a sexy, cosmopolitan city.
 From food and drinks, art and architecture, personalities and politics, fashion and luxury, this site shares with its viewers the Capital’s best offerings.